 Also important to note - if you are thinking of sealcoating your parking lot, you absolutely want to get rid of oil stains first so that they don't repel the fresh sealer.

 Let’s look at what you need to learn how to remove oil from concrete and your driveway.

-Once you have the degreaser, you can simply follow the simple instructions to remove the oil stains from the driveway.
-If you are going to be cleaning your driveway, you will use one part degreaser to one part water.
-Therefore, if you were to use a gallon of our degreaser, you would also use a gallon of water.
+Once you have the degreaser, you can follow the simple instructions to remove the oil stains from the driveway.
+If you're going to be cleaning your driveway, you will use one part degreaser to one part water.
+Therefore, if you were to use a gallon of the degreaser, you would also use a gallon of water.

 Oil Eater is a highly concentrated degreaser that could be just what you have been looking for to help remove oil stains from the driveway easily.
 Let’s look at how you can use this to get out the stains quickly.

 How to remove oil stains from driveway